There are so many places to visit in New South Wales, it can be difficult to put together an itinerary when you’re in the state.

 Sydney is the biggest city in Australia and the inevitable starting point for your trip to New South Wales.

 As well as these two sights, there are plenty of other things to do in Sydney.
-You can relax in the botanic gardens, check out the numerous museums or visit the several beaches in the suburbs such as Manly and Coogee.
+You can relax in the Royal Botanic Gardens, check out the numerous museums or visit the several beaches in the suburbs such as Manly and Coogee and the famous Bondi Beach.

 Whether you spend 3 days in Sydney or longer, you’ll have an incredible and be blown away by the city!